SpineBench: A Clinically Salient, Level-Aware Benchmark Powered by the SpineMed-450k Corpus: SpineGPT: A Specialized Clinical Collaborator

 \paragraph{Specialized Learning in Spinal Health} In this phase, we concentrated on all data pertinent to spinal health.
 Furthermore, we extracted a selection of multiple-choice and open-ended questions to construct long reasoning chains, with the objective of enhancing the model's proficiency in the domain of spinal surgery.

 \paragraph{Enhancement of Report Generation and Conversational Abilities} Finally, we conducted further training through multi-turn dialogues, report generation, and datasets comprising long-chain reasoning instructions.
 The goal of this stage is to develop the model’s advanced language comprehension and generation abilities, particularly in the contexts of dialogue interaction and report creation.
-All training details are provided in the Appendix~\ref{appendix:trainingstrategy}